 It’s just one indicator of PathCon’s depth and experience in the field of environmental Legionella detection and prevention.
 We were the first laboratory to associate levels of Legionella contamination with risk of disease transmission.
 PathCon’s hazard analysis and remedial action criteria have been adopted by OSHA as guidelines for evaluating levels of Legionella by water source (OSHA Technical Manual Section III: Chapter 7; Appendix III).

 Recognized as one of the world’s most respected environmental health firms, PathCon Laboratories (USA) is A2LA accredited in Legionella analysis (A2LA Certificate 3056.01) and participates in the Public Health England Legionella proficiency testing program.
-PathCon has participated in the AIHA EMPAT (Environmental Microbiology Proficiency Analytical Testing) program since its inception in 1996 and is accredited by AIHA in the field of environmental microbiology (Laboratory ID 102657).
+PathCon has participated in the AIHA EMPAT (Environmental Microbiology Proficiency Analytical Testing) program since its inception in 1996 and is accredited by AIHA-LAP, LLC in the field of environmental microbiology for bacteria and fungi (Laboratory ID 102657).